The energy of structure and limitations

 We see the sun, earth and moon every day, but most people have never noticed Saturn in the night sky.
 From an electromagnetic perspective, Saturn is not a massive, menacing force that disrupts our lives when it reaches a certain point in relation to our chart.
 Rather, Saturn is a small part of the continuous web of energies that surrounds us.
 Its effect on the individual is often minimal.
 However, collectively, Saturn’s subtle energy can influence enough of us to nudge humanity in a particular direction.

 Depending on which house system you choose, Saturn, like the other planets, may end up in different houses.
 For example, one house system may place Saturn in the eleventh house while another may place it in the twelfth house.
 This makes the whole concept of houses questionable.
+You can learn more about why houses are not a reliable tool in Houses in astrology.

 In sunring astrology house systems are not used since the interpretations of the birth chart can change significantly depending on which house system you use.
+Learn more about the unpredictability of houses here.

 Sunring Astrology is part of